jonnymuir/jonnymoo.github.io/_posts/2023-09-26-Emission Scopes.md

 ![Kettle, electric kettle, coffee cup](/assets/scopes.jpg) _The [Green Web Foundation](https://docs.google.com/presentation/d/1CuRqj6bF3-VtD82_oRK6K1Jnmw1YVYn1fXdiHc-0iXg/edit#slide=id.g27992814723_0_64)_

 - Scope 1.
 Direct.
-The gas you burn to heat a kettle directly emits CO2
+The gas you burn to heat a kettle directly emits CO2.
+Note: Not all emissions have to be from burning fossil fuels.
+If you keep a cow for your milk, then cow trumps will count as scope 1.
 - Scope 2.
 Electric kettle.
 The power station that provides your electricity emits CO2
 - Scope 3.
 Coffee shop bought coffee.
 Your supply chain.
 They have their own scope 1 and scope 2 emissions.